 As Slack was rapidly expanding its global reach, the company had to make sure that the product was reliable, scalable, and localized for different markets.
 Having quickly reached the limit of in-house bandwidth, and with the increased cost of such extensive testing, Slack opted for offshoring these specific testing tasks to teams located in Eastern Europe and Asia.
 The outcomes perfectly aligned with the project goals: the teams, who possessed deep expertise in performance and localization testing, helped Slack get rid of critical bugs that could tarnish their position in the global market while keeping the cost of testing reasonable.

-Airbnb: Specialized Testing Assistance
+Airbnb: Specialized testing assistance

 In over 15 years since its inception, Airbnb went from a niche startup to a company with a global presence and continuously expanding operations.
 This created the challenge of ensuring the systems were equipped to handle spikes in traffic, for example, during the holiday season.
 With internal teams being overwhelmed with feature development, the decision to outsource testing to an offshore partner in Asia was a no-brainer.
-Airbnb went for a boutique QA provider specializing in performance and load testing.
+Airbnb went for a boutique QA provider who specialized in performance and load testing.
 As a result, page load times were improved by 20% and the company saved 35% compared to the cost of performance testing being done in-house.

 Now, we move on to the stories of how offshore software QA doesn’t always work out for the client.
 The first example is a US-based healthcare software provider who developed a new, complex patient management system and was looking to cut QA costs by outsourcing the entire chunk of work to an Asian vendor.
 Unfortunately, the lack of documentation, the difference in communication styles, the mismatching time zones that caused delays in feedback and corrections, and the vendor’s unfamiliarity with US-specific healthcare regulations like HIPAA caused a string of problems, including significant release delays, a product recall due to failing to comply with HIPAA, and the client having to hire a local testing team to make up for the shortcomings, negating any initial savings.